Installing Galera from Source

 - Git, CMake (on Fedora, both cmake and cmake-fedora are required), GCC and GCC-C++, Automake, Autoconf, and Bison, as well as development releases of libaio and ncurses.

 - SCons, as well as development releases of Boost (libboost_program_options, libboost_headers1), Check and OpenSSL.

-MariaDB 10.1 includes the wsrep API for Galera Cluster by default.
+From MariaDB 10.1, the wsrep API for Galera Cluster is included by default.
 You can use Git to download the source code, as MariaDB source code is available through GitHub.
 Clone the repository:

 git clone https://github.com/mariadb/server mariadb